karen-nativ/Register-Access-Heatmap/README.md

 # Register Access Heatmap
-This tool displays a heatmap of accesses to registers in e code.
+This tool displays a heatmap of accesses to registers in *e* code.

+[ More *e* code examples in https://github.com/efratcdn/spmn-e-utils ]

 ----------------------
 Prerequisites